 Yoga has many styles, forms and intensities.
 Hatha yoga, in particular, may be a good choice for stress management.
 Hatha is one of the most common styles of yoga, and beginners may like its slower pace and easier movements.
 But most people can benefit from any style of yoga — it''s all about your personal preferences.

 The core components of hatha yoga and most general yoga classes are:

 - Poses.
 Yoga poses, also called postures, are a series of movements designed to increase strength and flexibility.
 Poses range from lying on the floor while completely relaxed to difficult postures that may have you stretching your physical limits.

 - Breathing.
 Controlling your breathing is an important part of yoga.
+In yoga, breath signifies your vital energy.
 Yoga teaches that controlling your breathing can help you control your body and quiet your mind.